ssurbhi560/ssurbhi560.github.io/content/blogs/Learning-from-The-Dip-by-Seth-Godin.md

 date: 2019-10-03
 type: "post"
 ---
-When should you *QUIT* something!!
+When should you *QUIT* something?

 So, I recently read 'The Dip' by Seth Godin, and this blog is about what I learned from the book.

 ![](https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcSm_vyI3pMiBqRnRgDNuV9lNlKJjKNUAu-O5smybljHs07Cgx9x)

 It's not a long book, and if you are an avid reader, it would hardly take a few hours.
-It focuses on *QUITTING!!* A negative word right!
+It focuses on *QUITTING!!* A negative word, right?

 No!
-Infact it is an essential thing that everyone should know **'when'** to do, if they want to save their precious time, resources and also wants to perform their best in whatever they do.
+In fact it is an essential thing that everyone should know **'when'** to do, if they want to save their precious time, resources and also wants to perform their best in whatever they do.
 This book will make you aware enough to decide **'when you need to quit?'** and **'when you need to stick?'**

 Everyone must have heard this :

 "QUITTERS NEVER WIN AND WINNERS NEVER QUIT!" right?
-No wrong!
+No, wrong!

 Here is what it actually should be :

-**"WINNERS ALWAYS QUIT, IT'S JUST THEY QUIT AT THE RIGHT TIME!!"**
+**"Winners always quite, it's just they quit at the right time!!"**

 Quitting is not something bad to do, it's just one should know when to quit.